faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/you_can_leave_the_church_but_cant_leave_it_alone.md

 [^survivorship_bias]: While some former members clearly spend some time after their departure still focused on the LDS Church, it may be the case that many do not and the observation may, in fact, be a form of survivorship bias: the former members who are most noticed by LDS members are those who still engage.

-scholars who study the LDS religion (e.g., Ryan Cragun and Jana Riess) is that the majority of those who leave do so quietly.[^leaving_quietly] Some experience a short phase where they are eager to share data and their new worldview, but applying an observation that only applies to some to the entire group may be a form of survivorship bias---members only notice the ones who were open and/or expressive about their concerns and fail to notice the many others who leave quietly (because the ones who left quietly are not really noticed or observed).